gavinmcfarland/plugma-deprecated/README.md

 ## Example

-Below is an example of how plugins are created using plugma.
+Below is an example of how you can create Figma plugins with plugma.

 ```js
 // code.ts